Edward Langille: Government House renovation

 Aside from his scholarly research and teaching, Edward Langille has demonstrated his concern for preserving Nova Scotia's cultural heritage.
 In 2008, for example, he wrote to the Lieutenant Governor to complain about renovations to Government House.
 The Lieutenant Governor's official residence in downtown Halifax was built between 1799 and 1805.
 Langille's letter criticized the decision to replace old plaster walls with drywall and noted that in England, great pains are taken to restore old buildings to their original condition.
 "Sadly, in the less noble city of Halifax, where heritage groups are treated with derision, history is carted away in a Dumpster, without public outcry," Langille wrote.
-The project manager defended the decision by pointing out that plaster in the main foyer, pantry and stairwell contained potentially dangerous asbestos and that replacing it with drywall was much cheaper.
-He also questioned whether anyone would be able to tell the difference.
-Langille called that "nonsense" adding that plaster walls give rooms a whole different sound and feel.
-"There's the whole weight and the sonority of the rooms and the texture of the finish; all of those things come into play.
-There's absolutely no comparison," he told a journalist.
-"There's a certain patina that's extremely hard to fudge, and that finish is built up over centuries.
-It's the difference between an original Tudor brickwork palace and a fake suburban Tudor half-timbered monstrosity."